KaisenAmin/c_std/dir/README.md

 ```
 **Result**
 ```
-Total size of directory './کایزن' is: 10 bytes. // data in amin.txt is Hello amin
+Total size of directory './کایزن' is: 10 bytes.
 ```
+> Note: Output is machine-specific; the size depends on the actual files inside the directory.

 ---